Store

 4. Add nutritional supplements – different types of vitamins, minerals and herbal supplements can give you a boost.
 But, it is really important to get the right kind of guidance on this as some supplements, or too many supplements, will adversely affect your condition.

-5. How diet effects adrenal gland insufficiencyFollow the right AFS diet – this diet is usually low in the glycemic index, with good fats and proteins, and carbohydrates from specific sources.
+5. How diet effects adrenal gland insufficiencyFollow the right Adrenal fatigue diet – this diet is usually low in the glycemic index, with good fats and proteins, and carbohydrates from specific sources.
 Wheat and processed grains are not recommended, and avoiding starchy foods and trans-fat is also advised.
 You should regularly, have a snack before bed to maintain blood sugar levels during sleep.
 Salt is also a factor with adrenal fatigue, and should be adjusted according to the stage of your condition.
 Dietary coaching is highly valuable for adrenal fatigue recovery, as there are many variables to take into account.

 6. Steroids – natural hydrocortisone, or cortisone acetate, in 2.5 to 5 mg doses two to four times daily can help replenish adrenals for a short time with medical supervision.